-The master's program shuns classical structures and is structured around themes and areas of knowledge that however, far from being separate, they enjoy a bond of strict interdependence; the group that follows is justified only on grounds of didactic clarity.
+The program of the Master in Documentary Photography of Author, flees from the classical structures and is structured around thematic axes and fields of knowledge that, however, far from being separated, enjoy a bond of strict interdependence.

 Tools, processes and methodologies

 - Project methodology: conceptualize, develop, research, develop, carry out and disseminate a project

 - Writing and essay: statements, articles, captions, script writing, captions, etc.

 - Art, society, communication: dissolution of limits and new frontiers

 Perspectives on and about documentary photography

 - Creation, attitudes, intentions, forms and processes of contemporary documentary photography